-We have audited the compliance of Darrington School District No. 330, Snohomish County, Washington, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended August 31, 2015.
+We have audited the compliance of Edmonds School District No. 15, Snohomish County, Washington, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended August 31, 2015.
 The District's major federal programs are identified in the accompanying Federal Summary.